What is Arvind Kejriwal’s path to securing bail?

 He will also have to commence separate proceedings in the lower courts to be granted bail in the Central Bureau of Investigation case.

 The Delhi legislative assembly elections are scheduled to be held before or in February.
-It remains to be seen whether Kejriwal will be freeed before then.
+It remains to be seen whether Kejriwal will be freed before then.